Starntu/mental-health-app/README.md

-# mental-health-app
+# Track & Mingle

-A web app made for the Congressional App Challenge aimed at mental health.
-It includes but is not limited to health tracking, journaling, and more.
+Track and Mingle is a web app made for the Congressional App Challenge aimed at mental health.

+## Features

+It includes but is not limited to mood tracking, chatting with other users, and finding new resources on mental health.